-- 1. We support: - 1.1.
+- 1.1.
 Full research and development for the increased production of all forms of renewable energy from agricultural resources including solutions to help producers effectively manage soil and water conservation issues and control invasive species; - 1.2.
 Private and public efforts to develop and promote new uses for agricultural products; - 1.3.
 Research into the viability and economic potential of agricultural products and commodities used for energy generation; - 1.4.
 Production and use of agricultural based fuels; - 1.5.
 Research and demonstration programs that use renewable fuel as a fuel for fuel cell engine development; - 1.6.
-The Renewable Fuels Standard 2 (RFS2) as passed in the Energy Independence and Security Act of 2007; and - 1.7.
+The Renewable Fuels Standard 2 (RFS2) as passed in the Energy Independence and Security Act of 2007, and that Congress maintain administrative control over renewable volume obligations after 2022; and - 1.7.
 The availability of multi-grade non-ethanol gasoline for small engine, marine and boutique uses, and all agricultural uses.